ory/hydra/README.md

 ## Security

 *Why should I use ORY Hydra?
-It's not that hard to implement two OAuth2 endpoints and there are numerous SDKs out there!*
+It's not that hard to implement two OAuth2 endpoints and, there are numerous SDKs out there!*

 OAuth2 and OAuth2 related specifications are over 400 written pages.
-Implementing OAuth2 is easy, getting it right is hard.
+Implementing OAuth2 is easy; getting it right is hard.
-ORY Hydra is trusted by companies all around the world, has a vibrant community and faces millions of requests in production each day.
+ORY Hydra is trusted by companies worldwide, has a vibrant community, and faces millions of requests in production each day.
 Of course, we also compiled a security guide with more details on cryptography and security concepts.
 Read [the security guide now](https://www.ory.sh/docs/next/hydra/security-architecture).